Top 35+ Business Card Statistics of All Time | 2025 Edition

 Other Business Card Statistics You Need To Know

 Statistics on business cards highlight that 72% of people judge a company or person based on the quality of their business card, emphasizing the crucial role in establishing brand awareness.
+Approximately 88% of business cards are thrown out within a week, but recipients keep cards with unique designs 10 times longer.

 Business cards are distributed at a rate of 27 million per day, demonstrating their continued relevance.